hellototoro/art-pi-board/README.md

-# art-pi-board
+# applications
-this repo is for art-pi-board of rt-thread
+this repo is for applications of rt-thread